 - You're current on your mortgage payments

-Call your lender to cancel PMI early if you meet these qualifications.
+Call your lender to cancel PMI early (PDF) if you meet these qualifications.
 Typically, your lender will request a broker price opinion (BPO) to confirm the current market value of your home.
 Your lender needs this data to calculate your current LTV.
 If the value of your home has decreased significantly, your LTV may have increased, which could disqualify you for early PMI termination.

 As the borrower, you generally have to pay for the BPO or appraisal, which could cost a few hundred dollars.
 Depending on your monthly premium, however, ending PMI early could save you hundreds or thousands of dollars.